 For example:

-• Southwest only serves the U.S., Caribbean, and a few destinations in Latin America.
+- Southwest only serves the U.S., the Caribbean, and a few destinations in Latin America.
 If you’re collecting points and miles for your dream trip to Southeast Asia, don’t invest in Southwest points.

 It’s wise to collect credit-card rewards, such as American Express Membership Rewards points and Chase Ultimate Rewards points, instead of focusing on a single airline’s frequent flyer program.
 Flexible credit card points like these give you the freedom to transfer points to the airline rewards programs that best suit your situation.